easyCZ/SLIP-A-2015/report/hayden.md

 Gulp is configured using a `gulpfile`, which defines a number of task "streams".
-A stream is created by selecting source files (such as CoffeeScript files), then run through a plugin that performs some manipulation on the stream (such as a CoffeeScript compiler), then output to target - either a single file or a directory.
+A stream is created by selecting source files (such as CoffeeScript files), then run through a plugin that performs some manipulation on the stream (such as a CoffeeScript compiler), and output to target - either a single file or a directory.

 The final `gulpfile` is available in the `website` section of the source code,